-OUR 2016 AGM WILL BE HELD AT THE LEISTON LONG SHOP MUSEUM ON 22 NOVEMBER 2016 –
+OUR 2016 AGM WAS HELD AT THE LEISTON LONG SHOP MUSEUM ON 22 NOVEMBER 2016 –

 Leiston Works Railway Trust is a charitable organisation working to restore the factory railway line that once served the now closed Richard Garrett Engineering Works, and which represents an important but currently incomplete part of the rich industrial heritage of this small Suffolk town.